Blue Room (Ana & Milton Popović album)

-Blue Room is Ana Popović's studio album that she made with her dad, released on May 15, 2015 on ArtisteXclusive records.
-The album was recorded by Ana and Milton for Ana and her children as a tribute to her father, dedicated to all the dads that support their musician and guitar playing children.
+Blue Room is Ana Popović's studio album that she made with her father, released on May 15, 2015 on ArtisteXclusive records.
+The album was recorded by Ana and Milton for Ana and her children as a tribute to her father, dedicated to all the fathers that support their musician and guitar playing children.
 Ana had played the album songs for years with Milton.
 Although Milton was never a professional musician, he loved the music and played as a hobby.
 Ana had been trying for years to get Milton into the studio, but he held back for 10 years.
 Ana finally convinced him to record something, and when she got him there, it was like he had always been doing studio work.
 The title, The Blue Room came from the name given to a room in her family's 11th floor apartment in Belgrade where Milton and his friends played and discussed blues and rock albums and a young Ana eventually picked up a guitar and joined in.